 How Routing works[edit source]

-The technical aspects of routing are handled behind-the-scenes by the Genesys Engage cloud platform.
+The technical aspects of routing are handled behind-the-scenes by the Genesys Multicloud CX platform.
 However, there are several key components that provide customizable features and options related to routing:

 - Designer applications provide both self-service (IVR) and assisted-service (routing) capabilities.
 If a customer is not able to resolve their issue in self-service, they can be connected with an agent for assistance.